apache/yunikorn-site/docs/developer_guide/deployment.md

 ```
 make image DOCKER_ARCH=amd64 REGISTRY=apache VERSION=latest
 ```
-This command will build an `amd64` binary executable with version `latest` and the docker image tag is `yunikorn/yunikorn:scheduler-amd64-latest`.
+Given the example, the tag would be `apache/yunikorn:scheduler-amd64-latest`.

-**Note** that the latest yunikorn images in docker hub are not updated anymore due to ASF policy.
+**Note** that the latest Yunikorn images in docker hub are not updated anymore due to ASF policy.
 Hence, you should build both scheduler image and web image locally before deploying them.

 **Note** that the image tag includes your build architecture.
 For Intel, it would be `amd64` and for Mac M1, it would be `arm64`.

 ## Setup RBAC for Scheduler
-In the example, RBAC are configured for the yuniKorn namespace.
+In the example, RBAC are configured for the Yunikorn namespace.
 The first step is to create the RBAC role for the scheduler, see [yunikorn-rbac.yaml](https://github.com/apache/yunikorn-k8shim/blob/master/deployments/scheduler/yunikorn-rbac.yaml)
 ```
 kubectl create -f deployments/scheduler/yunikorn-rbac.yaml